Sale & Rebuild

-Through the Loose Fill Asbestos Eradication Scheme the ACT Government is demolishing approximately 1000 residential properties across 57 Canberra suburbs and offering these remediated blocks for sale as quickly as possible.
+Through the Loose Fill Asbestos Insulation Eradication Scheme the ACT Government is demolishing approximately 1000 residential properties across Canberra suburbs and offering these remediated blocks for sale.

 Rebuilding will give each community, neighbourhood, street and homeowners a new beginning, free from loose fill asbestos insulation.

-- The Territory purchased the affected property at full market value, ignoring the presence of loose fill asbestos contamination and minor presentation or maintenance issues.
+The Territory purchases the affected property at full market value, ignoring the presence of loose fill asbestos contamination and minor presentation or maintenance issues.